Agricultural Literacy Curriculum Matrix

 Let's Go Shopping!
 (Grades K-2)

-Students will learn the differences between needs and wants, goods and services, and producers and consumers by participating in a grocery store simulation, exploring the source of grocery store items, and designing their own products to sell.
+Students identify the differences between needs and wants, goods and services, and producers and consumers by participating in a grocery store simulation, exploring the source of grocery store items, and designing their own products to sell.

 Interest Approach – Engagement